 For more information on the disease please watch the video https://youtu/be/eyQ4t1wHI2M

 Click on the links below to access current information on ASF:

 The Canadian Food Inspection Agency (CFIA) is currently monitoring the spread of African Swine Fever (ASF) in parts of Asia and Europe.
-This is a serious and deadly disease affecting pigs in which there is no vaccine or cure.
+This is a serious and deadly disease affecting pigs for which there is no vaccine or cure.
 We encourage you to visit the CFIA website for updates:

 Porcine Epidemic Diarrhea (PED) Virus

 PED does not affect humans or other animals and does not pose a food safety risk.
 Continuous improvements of biosecurity protocols on Saskatchewan hog farms and a commitment to enhanced transport biosecurity by swine transporters, have resulted in zero cases of PED at any Saskatchewan pork production operation.